 - Smooth the Batter- Many gluten free batters have a way of staying exactly as they are placed, when baked.
 When the batter is in the muffin pan, gently smooth the tops with a butter knife prior to baking.

-- Use Paper Muffin Liners- It will ensure you're able to get the muffins out of the tins.
-If you don't have any paper liners, grease each muffin tin with vegetable oil prior to adding the batter.
+- Use Paper Muffin Liners or Grease the Pan- If you don't have any paper liners, grease each muffin tin with vegetable oil prior to adding the batter.
+Grease the entire pan, yes even the top; these muffins rise up nice and high and spill out of the cups.

 This recipe makes 6 jumbo size muffins.